About

-Why are my books filled with dolphins that don't exist?
+Why are books filled with dolphins that don't exist?

 While browsing through public domain images shared by the Biodiversity Heritage Library on Flickr, I came across this dolphin -